giralal/Reaction-Cleaner-Bot/README.md

 ## Installation

 This bot uses Docker.
-If you need to know how to install and set up Docker refer to the [Docker Docs](https://docs.docker.com/engine/install/) I also recommend not running docker as a non root user which you can find instructions for [here](https://docs.docker.com/engine/install/linux-postinstall/)
+If you need to know how to install and set up Docker refer to the [Docker Docs](https://docs.docker.com/engine/install/) I also recommend running docker as a non root user which you can find instructions for [here](https://docs.docker.com/engine/install/linux-postinstall/)

 > [!IMPORTANT]
 > This Guide is for running the bot using Docker.
 If you wish to run the bot any other way, you are on your own.